Khalwa (Sufism): Khalwa in Different Sufi Orders

 The khalwa holds historical and religious roots in the Khalwati order, or the Khalwatiya.
 Despite Persian roots of the khalwa, some Islamic history scholars, such as Abu Wafa' al-Taftazani, regard the ascetic practices of the Khalwati, including the khalwa, to stem from the Arab-speaking world and the cultural context of Egypt and Syrian Sufism.
 Al-Taftazani claims that spiritual influences from Andalucia and Morocco are thought to have informed the practice of khalwa within the Khalwati.
 The khalwa may have stemmed from the ideas displayed by the Andalusian Sunni Sufi scholar Ibn 'Arabi, rather than Persian or other external influences.
 However, other scholars note that the practice of fasting and an encounter with a deity provide an expansion of influence outside of Ibn 'Arabi and Syrian Sufism.

 The khalwa in the Demirdashiya al-Khalwatiya order in Cairo notably provided an environment for spiritual contemplation and alignment.
 As the only surviving founding Khalwatiya, the order has roots into the Egyptian spiritual psyche.
 Saints are reported to have felt the power of the Dermidash line and reached a spiritual enlightenment after seeing the Prophet, thus becoming a saint of Islam.
 For the Demirdash, the khalwa serves as a meditational orientation for the masses for their Islam and a powerful link to a saintly line.
 The Demirdashiya and their ascetic influences reached outside of Egypt, such as the Ottoman Empire.
 In 923 AD, Ottoman Sultan Salim I Yavuz returned to the Empire with books from Demirdash.

+The Khalwatiyya Sufi order is known for its emphasis on silent meditation, ritual prayer, and periods of voluntary seclusion, or khalwat, as a means of spiritual purification and closeness to God.